 Apple also recommends that you do not spray the disinfectant directly onto the phone.
 Instead, you should spray it onto a lint-free cloth then use the cloth to clean the phone.

-Now you know how often you should clean your phone and how to clean your phone.
+Now you know everything there is to know about cleaning your phone.
 If you have any comments or questions about any of this information, please feel free to share them in the comment section below.